andreagorsche/tablebooking/README.md

 Sprint 11: Debugging of form validation

-Sprint 12: Debugging CSS and finalizing of the project
+Sprint 12: Debugging CSS flip cards

+Sprint 13 & 14: Adding error pages and login requirement functionality (based on first assessment feedback)

+Sprint 15: Checking the code 1 final time for styling, logic and plausibilty.

 For me personally, it felt like a better approach to have small workpakages in a shorter amount of time.
 It felt more efficient and targeted than the previous sprints.